aws-samples/aws-cdk-managed-elkk/README.md

 python ./log_generator.py
 ```

-In Kibana view the new logs
+Navigate to https://localhost:9200/_plugin/kibana/ to access Kibana and view the logs generated.

 ### Cleanup